FREE SHIPPING on purchases over 1,500 CZK 📦

 • 🩸

-Weak blood — lack of nutrients or energy weakens the body's ability to naturally shed the uterine lining.
+Weak blood — a lack of nutrients or energy weakens the body's ability to naturally shed the uterine lining.

 • 💧